A Decades Long Saxophone Journey

 the way, but to a comfortable point, because holding too much air

 that you don't need is counterproductive.
+Forget the "three part breathing", it's just a distraction.

 7. Embouchure should start loose and tighten only as much as